jonathanbell/wedding-speeches/README.md

-# Wedding Speeches
+# Wedding Speeches :heart:

 Just some wedding speeches.
 Feel free to draw inspiration from these.
+Forks and/or pull requests are welcome if you'd like to add your speech.

-## To View Markdown Speeches in Browser
+## To View Markdown Speech Files in Browser

 ```
 git clone git@github.com:jonathanbell/wedding-speeches.git